jmswisher/DevTopicInABox/README.md

 6. Submit an issue with the "usage report" label to share your experience using the topic box.
 Please be sure to include the following:
   * Date
   * Location
+  * Type of event (meetup/conference/other?)
   * What topic box did you use?
-  * How many people attended the event?
+  * How many people attended your presentation?
   * Describe what went well and what could be improved